aranvhout/OMSS_generator/omss_documentation.md

 **omss** is a Python package for generating matrix reasoning puzzles, inspired by Raven's Progressive Matrices, designed to assess fluid intelligence.
-It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels.
+It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels. test

 The package was inspired in part by [`raven-gen`](https://github.com/shlomenu/raven-gen).\